crowbc/NaI/README.md

 	hadd nameOfMergedFile.root NaIoutput$RunNumber$_t{0..n}.root

-, where n one less than the number of threads used to run the batch (max thread index)
+, where n is one less than the number of threads used to run the batch (max thread index)

 for merging all threads into a single Root file for a particular run number.
 Alternatively, typing: